 So you needed thousands and thousands of dollars to get started, then pray that someone would actually buy your product or services.

 Today, you can start hundreds of businesses without as much capital.

-As a co-founder of two companies and someone who has helped others get started.
-I’m excited to share with you what I’ve learned about how to start a business in 2020.
+We have experience helping others get started that’s why we’re excited to share with you what we’ve learned about how to start a business in 2020.